-Thirty units, including English 600 (or 601 for Comparative Literature students), 799A (Thesis) and a second 700-level course (other than 798).
+Thirty units, including English 600 (English 600 or 601 for Comparative Literature students), 799A (Thesis) and a second 700-level course (other than 798).
 The program of courses developed with the student's adviser will emphasize breadth; a minimum of nine units must be selected from English and Comparative Literature courses outside the program area.
 The thesis (usually 75-125 pages in length) will be in the student's program area.
-Plan A (II) Starred Papers and Oral Examination: Thirty units, including English 600 (or 601 for Comparative Literature students), at least three 700-level (seminar) courses in the Department, and a minimum of nine units from English and Comparative Literature courses outside the program area.
-The program developed by the student and the graduate adviser will emphasize breadth.
-Three seminar papers of about 35 pages, each recommended as a "Starred Paper" by a seminar instructor, will be revised to meet the approval of a thesis committee.
-Two of these papers must be from the student's program area, the third from outside that area (for example, two from British literature, one from American literature).
-In addition, the student will be required to pass an oral examination covering the area of specialization as defined by his or her thesis committee (e.g., British Literature Since 1800, American Literature Since 1865, 20th-Century Plan A (III) Creative Writing:
+Plan A (II) Creative Writing:

 Thirty units, including English 600, 799A (a creative work), a second 700-numbered English and Comparative Literature course (other than 798), at least nine units of graduate writing courses, and a minimum of nine units in literature courses apart from Creative Writing.
 The creative work will normally be a novel or a collection of poems or short stories.
-In addition, the student must pass an oral or written examination in the genre of the creative Plan B Oral and Written Examination:
+In addition, the student must pass an oral or written examination in the genre of the creative Work.
+Plan A (III) Thesis in the Teaching of Writing: